juanmescobedo/hugo-webpage/content/home/experience.md

     date_start: '2020-08-15'
     date_end: '2021-05-31'
     description: |2-
         Innovations for Poverty Action (IPA) is a think tank dedicated to public policy research and evaluation.
 Led by Annie Duflo, Nobel laureate in Economics, IPA collaborates closely with institutions like MIT and the World Bank.
-During my assignment on a specific project, I was able to:
+Within the project I was assigned to, I was able to:

         * Prepare and present reports on public policy and development.
         * Code and process +200 interviews with police officers in Mexico City